By Daniel Rose

 Joking aside, the explosion of microbreweries in Wisconsin truly exemplifies the state’s diverse and fun-loving spirit.
-According to the Brewers’ Association, there are about a hundred craft breweries operating in the state.
+According to the Brewers’ Association, there are over two hundred craft breweries operating in the state.

 Below, we’ve selected seven breweries (and beers) that deserve to be included in your next Wisconsin road trip.

 Built in 1852, this is one of the oldest operating breweries in Wisconsin.
 The Potosi Brewing Company offers brewery tours, a restaurant, beer garden and a National Brewery Museum.

 Beer: Try the Fiddler Stout, which pairs flavors of coffee and chocolate with a medium hop bitterness.
 This is a great beer for someone who wants to explore bitter flavors that are less intense than a typical IPA.

 This brewery got its start in 1996 when two friends purchased and restored an old brick building in Junction City.
 They quickly became known for producing high quality and unique beer recipes.
 Today, you can sample beers in the taproom and tour their Amherst facility over the weekend.

 Beer: The Mudpuppy Porter is famous and sold in almost 200 retail locations around the state.
 Accurately described by the brewers as a refreshing porter, it is beloved by dark beer fans.

 Take a seat in the “Engine Room” of this brewery where you’ll have a great view of the production floor and can see how this great beer is made while you drink it!
 Plus, you can enjoy some pretzels on the house.